Kaiahuwhenua Miraka Kau

 What are the chances of getting a job?

-Dairy farm manager and dairy farm assistant manager appear on Immigration New Zealand's regional skill shortage list.
+Dairy cattle farmer appears on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled dairy farmers from overseas to work in New Zealand.

-The trend of increasing herd numbers and corporatisation of dairy farms means more opportunities for people with management skills.
-New hands-off farm management roles include operation managers, business managers and farm supervisors.
+The trend for dairy farms to be run as corporate businesses means more opportunities for people with management skills.
+New farm management roles include operation managers, business managers and farm supervisors.

 - Immigration New Zealand, 'Regional Skill Shortage List', 27 May 2019, (www.immigration.govt.nz).